-3. AND THAT tax rate reductions for vacant and excess land, within the commercial and industrial classes, be applied as follows for 2020:
+3. AND THAT tax rate reductions for vacant and excess land, within the commercial and industrial classes, be applied as follows for 2022:

 Property Class Tax Rate Reduction

-Commercial/Landfill 7.50%
+Commercial/Landfill 0% (no reduction available)

-Industrial 8.75%
+Industrial 0% (no reduction available)

-4. AND THAT Haldimand County adopt the optional subclasses for small-scale on-farm business for both the commercial and industrial subclasses and the prescribed tax reductions be applied as follows for 2020:
+4. AND THAT Haldimand County adopt the optional subclasses for small-scale on-farm business for both the commercial and industrial subclasses and the prescribed tax reductions be applied as follows for 2022: